We Make Milton - Official Plan project

 VM

-Verda Matthew over 1 year ago
+Verda Matthew about 2 years ago

 Monarch Butterflies are now officially endangered species.
 We need a special project to encourage reproduction.
 We can accomplish this by planting more Milkweed shrubs in our conservation areas and/or personal gardens.
 Here is the link for reference.https://www.nwf.org/Garden-for-Wildlife/About/Native-Plants/Milkweed

-Daisy Gauni about 2 years ago
+Daisy Gauni over 2 years ago

 Please hire someone who knows how to effectively program the Town's traffic lights.
 The current traffic light system is terribly inefficient and causes unnecesary delays and is a significant cause of pollution.
 I am so tired of getting red lights when there are absolutely no cars or pedestrians going in cross traffic.

-gg about 2 years ago
+gg over 2 years ago

 I like Milton to set the bar for renewable energy.
 Let's start will all government be retrofitted with solar panels.
 Let's install them on all new schools being built or planned.